WASTEWATER TREATMENT PLANTS

 Treatment of water soluble solvents

-Stavanger Slop handles also wastewater containing small amounts of methanol, ethanol, propanol and other water-soluble solvents.
-This type of waste is defined as organic solvents without halogen and waste substance number 7042.
+NW2E handles also wastewater containing small amounts of methanol, ethanol, propanol and other water-soluble solvents.
+This type of waste is defined as organic solvents without halogen and Waste Substance Number 7042.

 NW2E holds all the required licences